cdg77/word_count/README.md

 _{A web app that will take a string and return how frequently a word appears in a given string.
 The user should be able to input both the word and the string of words to check.}_

-## Setup

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_

-_{Leave nothing to chance!
-You want it to be easy for potential employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Are there other applications this app depends on?}_
+_{Heroku link: }
+_{}

 ## Technologies Used

-_{Technologies used: Ruby, Rails, RSPEC, Sinatra, Capybara, Bootstrap.
+_{Technologies used: Ruby, Rails, RSPEC, Sinatra, Capybara, Bootstrap, Heroku.
 If you did something really cool using only HTML, point that out.}_

 ### Legal